FarronF/limerick-council-meetings/meetings/2018/01/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18 December 2017.md

 City and County Council, to meet their Part V obligations with the provision of

-community dwellings and elderly accommodation.---
+community dwellings and elderly accommodation.
+---
 7

 **13.**